-The tectonic evolution of Andaman and Nicobar Islands has been modelled based on three components these are i) tectonic features recorded from the Sea (Curray and Moore, et al., 1982). ii) seismic records (Dasgupta and Mukhopadhyay, 1993) and iii) regional correlation of tectonic elements of the eastern part of the Himalaya (Sengupta et al., 1990).
+The tectonic evolution of Andaman and Nicobar Islands has been modelled based on three components these are i) tectonic features recorded from the Sea (Curray et al., 1982; Moore, et al., 1982). ii) seismic records (Dasgupta and Mukhopadhyay, 1993) and iii) regional correlation of tectonic elements of the eastern part of the Himalaya (Sengupta et al., 1990).
 The temporal history of subduction in this part (central part of Sunda arc) has been a matter of debate.
-There exist two schools of thoughts.
-The first school (Acharyya et al., 1990; Sengupta et al., 1990) argues that the present subduction, all around the western Sunda arc, began during Miocene times and onland emplacement of ophiolites took place during terminal collision in Oligocene.
+There exist two schools of thoughts: the first school (Acharyya et al., 1990; Sengupta et al., 1990) argues that the present subduction, all around the western Sunda arc, began during Miocene times and onland emplacement of ophiolites took place during terminal collision in Oligocene.
 In their model, a second trench further east of the present trench with a protocontinent was assumed.
-Also, Cretaceous ophiolites and Eocene sediments were considered as a part of this accretionary prism related to second subduction margin and believed to have subsequently emplaced as east to west propagating allochthonous nappe sheets on present subduction margin.
-The second school of thought is based on the presence of melange and the highly deformed sediments.
-These authors suggest that the onset of subduction took place during Late Cretaceous times, after the early Cretaceous break-up of the Gondwanaland (Curray and Moore, 1974; Karig et al., 1979) or from Late Palaeozoic (Hamilton, 1979; McCourt et al., 1996).
+Also, Cretaceous ophiolites and Eocene sediments were considered as a part of this accretionary prism related to second subduction margin and believed to have been subsequently emplaced as east to west propagating allochthonous nappe sheets on present subduction margin.
+The second school (Curray and Moore, 1974; Karig et al., 1979; Hamilton, 1979; McCourt et al., 1996) of thought is based on the presence of melange and the highly deformed sediments.
+These authors suggest that the onset of subduction took place during late Cretaceous, after the early Cretaceous break-up of the Gondwanaland (Curray and Moore, 1974; Karig et al., 1979) or from late Palaeozoic (Hamilton, 1979; McCourt et al., 1996).

-The currently accepted stratigraphy of the Andaman Islands (Table 2.1) is partly based on the earliest lithological mapping done by Oldham (1885).
-Who first divided the rocks of Andaman into two parts; older Port Blair series and younger Archipelago series, separated by volcanic rocks and serpentines, later recognized as an ophiolites sequence.
-In 1960s paleontological constraints were used to identify the Paleocene-Neogene lithostatigaphic units and subsequently in last five decades the stratigraphy has been modified and formation names have been changed.
+The currently accepted stratigraphy of the Andaman Islands (Table 2.1) is partly based on the earliest lithological mapping done by Oldham (1885), who first divided the rocks of Andaman into two parts; older Port Blair series and younger Archipelago series, separated by volcanic rocks and serpentinites, later recognized as an ophiolite sequence.
+In 1960s, paleontological constraints were used to identify the Paleocene-Neogene lithostatigaphic units and subsequently in last five decades the stratigraphy has been modified and formation names have been changed.
 Allen et al. (2007) divided the Andaman Island stratigraphy in to four groups (Table 2.1).
-In this thesis I have modified this by introducing a new group at top, the Island Arc Group (Table 2.1).
-Accordingly, the present stratigraphy now comprises five units, which, in ascending order, are the ophiolites Group, the Mithakhari Group, the Andaman Flysch Group, The Archipelago Group and the Island Arc Group (Table 2.1).
+In this thesis I have modified this by introducing a new group at the top, the Island Arc Group (Table 2.1).
+Accordingly, the present stratigraphy now comprises five units, which, in ascending order, are the Ophiolite Group, the Mithakhari Group, the Andaman Flysch Group, The Archipelago Group and the Island Arc Group (Table 2.1).